mv1388/aitoolbox/README.md

 ### Experiment Saver

-Saves the model architecture as well as model performance evaluation results and training history.
+The experiment saver saves the model architecture as well as model performance evaluation results and training history.
 This can be done at the end of each epoch as a model checkpointing or at the end of training.

+Normally not really a point of great interest when using the TrainLoop interface as it is hidden under the hood.
+However as AIToolbox was designed to be modular one can decide to write their own training loop logic but just use the provided experiment saver module to help with the experiment tracking and model saving.
+For PyTorch users we recommend using the [`FullPyTorchExperimentS3Saver`](/AIToolbox/experiment/experiment_saver.py) which has also been most thoroughly tested.

 ## cloud